Monte-Inc/nvidia-ai-virtual-assistant/evaluations/core/README.md

 ### Client (`client.py`)

-Provides the `AgentClient` for invoking the agent.
+Provides the `AgentClient` for invoking the agent via direct LangGraph invocation.

 #### AgentClient